Understanding IPv4 Addresses: The Foundation of Internet Communication

 - Enables cross-network communication, including the internet.

-Key Difference: MAC addresses identify devices, while IP addresses identify network locations.
+Key Difference: MAC addresses identify devices, while IPv4 addresses identify network locations.

 192.168.1.2). - Each octet ranges from 0 to 255 (e.g.,